-After over two years of way too many road trips with a toddler, we’ve learned quite a few things along the way.
+After over three years of many road trips with a toddler, we’ve learned quite a few things along the way.
 We’ve had road trips go amazingly well and others resulting in crying and whining 50% of the way.
-(I’ll thank minor car sickness and potty training for that!)
-While we’re still learning with every road trip, we’ve included in this post some of our best tips for a road trip with a toddler.
+While we’re still learning with every road trip we take, this post includes some of our best tips for a road trip with a toddler.

 Disclaimer: Toddling Traveler participates in Amazon Affiliates and other affiliate programs.
 That means we could earn a commission for qualifying purchases, at no extra charge to you.